 Non-lymphoid (cancer of the blood vessels)

-This is probably the cancer your dog has been diagnosed with.
 Hemangiosarcomas are malignant cancers that develop in blood vessel lining.
 It can be found in any organ; however, with dogs they tend to appear in the spleen.
-It’s only been in recent years (beginning approximately 2015) that researchers have been able to develop more solid theories.
-According to Veterinary Sciences (2015; Dec: 2(4): 388-405.) new data suggest “a pluripotent bone marrow progenitor as the cell of origin for this disease.”

 The Immediate Danger of Hemangiosarcoma

-Chemotherapy can be offered after the spleen is removed as a way of trying to catch any remaining cancer cells in the body.
-It’s said that dogs handle chemotherapy treatment better than humans and do not lose their fur as a result of it.
-However, the best case scenario is usually a life of extension of two or three months.
+Chemotherapy can be offered after the spleen is removed to catch any remaining cancer cells in the body.
+It’s not a cure, but it can extend your dog’s life by weeks or months.

 Post Surgical Vaccinations